General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Computation of GHDs

+Let $\classC$ be a class of hypergraphs.
+We say that $\classC$ has the {\em bounded degree property (BDP)} if there exists a constant $d$ such that every hypergraph $H$ in $\classC$ has the \dBDP. \end{definition}

-The class of hypergraphs of bounded degree constitutes an interesting special case of the class of hypergraphs enjoying the BMIP.
+The class of hypergraphs of bounded degree is an interesting special case of the class of hypergraphs enjoying the BMIP.
 Indeed, suppose that each vertex in a hypergraph $H$ occurs in at most $d$ edges for some constant $d$.
-Then the intersection of $d+1$ hyperedges is guaranteed to be empty.
+Then the intersection of $d+1$ hyperedges is always empty.
 The following corollary is thus immediate.

 \begin{corollary} For every class $\classC$ of hypergraphs of bounded degree, for each constant $k$, the problem \rec{GHD,\,$k$} is tractable. \end{corollary}